johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-02-26-migrating-from-ts-node-to-bun/index.md

 ## Top level `await` and Bun

 The issue was that my `main` function was asynchronous.
-However, because support for top level `await` wasn't available when I originally wrote the code, I'd called the `main` function synchronously, and fortunately Node didn't complain about that.
+However, because support for top level `await` wasn't available in Node.js when I originally wrote the code, I'd called the `main` function synchronously.
+Fortunately Node didn't complain about that, and the program behaved in the way required.

-However Bun looked like it was respecting the fact that `main` was asynchronous and that's why it was apparently executing so quickly; it wasn't waiting for the `main` method to complete before terminating.
+However Bun looked like it was respecting the fact that `main` was asynchronous.
+That's why it was apparently executing so quickly; it wasn't waiting for the `main` method to complete before terminating.

-To be honest, Bun's behaviour here is just right; my code doesn't suggest that it's interested in waiting for the `main` function to complete - even though I care exactly about that.
-My code was misleading.
-I could remedy that by using top level `await`.
+To be honest, Bun's behaviour here is just right; the code as is didn't suggest that it was interested in waiting for the `main` function to complete.
+But it turns out that waiting is exactly the desired behaviour.
+To bring things right, we could use top level `await`.
 So I made the following change to my `index.ts` file:

 ```diff
 - main();